neonious/lowjs/examples/webserver/README.md

-Simple webserver made for low.js/Node.JS
+Simple webserver with chat functionality via WebSocket made for low.js/Node.JS

-Run with bin/low examples/webserver/index.js from lowjs directory, and then open the links given with the web browser.
+Run with bin/low lowjs-webserver-example/index.js from lowjs directory and then open the links given with the web browser.

 The https link will give a certificate warning, which is correct, because the certificate is self-signed.

+In node_modules you can find the following modules, transpiled to ES5 via
+TypeScript:

+ws:		6.1.0
+async_limited:	1.0.0

+The package.json is NOT included, so a npm install does not replace the transpiled files with the non-transpiled versions.